 One of our favorite Michigan Maple Syrup Festivals!

-Enjoy a guided hike through the sugar bush at the Stage Nature Center!
-Discover how maple trees make sugar and how it is harvested.
+Bundle up the kids and go for a fun nature hike through the sugar bush of the Stage Nature Center!
+See how maple trees make sugar and how it is collected.
+Learn about the natural and local history of this southeast Michigan region.
+See how maple sugar is gathered, boiled, and processed.

 Come on out to the Ford House to learn about the process of making maple syrup!
 You’ll be introduced to techniques used to identify appropriate trees for tapping, take a short walk to their “sugar bush” for a tapping demonstration, along with a discussion on the process and history of making maple syrup.
 Then, check out the wood-fire maple syrup evaporator.